holoviz/panel/doc/tutorials/basic/panes.md

 ```

 :::{note}
 [hvPlot](https://hvplot.holoviz.org) is the **easy to use** plotting sister of Panel.
-It works similarly to the the familiar [Pandas `.plot` api](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html). hvPlot is built on top of the data visualization library [HoloViews](https://holoviews.org/). hvPlot, HoloViews and Panel are all part of the [HoloViz](https://holoviz.org/) family.
+It works similarly to the familiar [Pandas `.plot` api](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html). hvPlot is built on top of the data visualization library [HoloViews](https://holoviews.org/). hvPlot, HoloViews, and Panel are all part of the [HoloViz](https://holoviz.org/) family.
 :::

 ## Display a Plotly plot